-These are unprecedented and challenging times.
-The need for partnership between our educators and families to support student learning and well-being in culturally responsive ways is critical.
 At YRDSB, we are committed to maintaining inclusion, engagement and healthy relationships in all learning environments.
-As we transition between learning environments, please find some considerations below for supporting your child(ren) with their learning.
+Please find some considerations below for supporting your child(ren) with virtual learning.

 Establish and Maintain Routines